galal-hussein/docker_redis-cl/README.md

 <node5>:7000 <node6>:7000
 ```

-# Start Nodes with Different port
+## Start Nodes with Different port
-To start each node with different port change the value of the environment variable $REDIS_NODE_PORT during running the node:
+To start each node with different port change the value of the environment variable $REDIS_NODE_PORT during running the node or in the fig.yml file.
 ```
 docker run -e"REDIS_NODE_PORT=6000" --name node1 -d redis_node
 ```